ai4os/ai4-docs/source/others/other-links.rst

 External links and resources
 ============================

-This is a compendium of all the production services that are currently deployed to serve AI4OS users.
+This is a compendium of all the platform production services.

 :fa:`home` `Homepage <https://ai4eosc.eu/>`__
   A high level overview of the project.